What is brand identity?

 What you exhibit on your social media channels should reflect your school brand persona and be consistent with all other marketing activity.
-Social media, after all is an extension of your website.
+Social media is, after all, an extension of your website.

 Let’s hone in on the social media elements that will add value to your school’s brand:

-Firstly, you need to ensure your choose channels on social media that fit with your brand positioning.
+First, you need to ensure you choose channels on social media that fit with your brand positioning.
 It is fruitless being on every channel for the sake of it.
 The aim is to engage with your audience as much as possible so you need to be active on your chosen platforms.

 If you have a growing assembly of video content, it may be time to launch a YouTube channel.
 Interestingly, you may think Pinterest is not for your school but it very well could be.
 If you have insightful, helpful or inspirational content, set up a Pinterest account to engage with your school community and effectively communicate your knowledgeable school brand personality.

-The tone of your messaging is crucial to your school brand identity and needs to echo your personality and provoke an emotional response often within limited characters.
+The tone of your messaging is crucial to your school brand identity.
+It needs to echo your personality and provoke an emotional response, often using a limited number of characters.
 Do you want to come across as creative, daring, professional or innovative?
-The language you use and how you say it offers insight into your school.
+The language you use and how you say what you want to say offers insight into your school.
 Social media posts are short and snappy so you need to get creative and inventive.
-Ask open-ended questions for increased click through rate and closed-ended questions for higher engagement.
+Ask open-ended questions for increased click-through rate and closed-ended questions for higher engagement.
 Surprising yet accurate information is an easy way to stir interest.
-Don’t forget to tactfully hint at the benefits on offer for your school community to encourage a click through.
+Don’t forget to tactfully hint at the benefits on offer for your school community to encourage a click-through.

-You need to easily direct your followers to the information they want.
-The ultimate aim of your content being that they do indeed want that information and find value in your offering.
-Quality content is so important and should form the basis of your social media posts and campaigns.
-You can craft the messaging around the valuable information.
+You need to make it easy for your followers to get to the information they want.
+The ultimate premise of your content being that they do indeed want that information and find value in your offering.
+Quality content is important and should form the basis of your social media posts and campaigns.
+You can then craft your messaging around the valuable information you want to share.
 Build a social media content calendar and thoroughly plan what to post throughout the year around events, news, resources and campaigns.
 Add value to your brand identity by finding different ways to share your news.
 This could include posts based around:

 - White papers